ch0t4nk/PDFtoMD/tests/assets/cases/table_01.md

 Table 3: Performance of aligned models with a scale of around 2B on benchmark.
 The best result are in blue, the second-best are underline, and the third-best are in fbox.

 Safety Evaluation We also evaluate the safety score of CT-LLM-SFT-DPO compared with baselines such as MiniCPM-2B-sft-fp, Bloom-1.7B, and StableIm-zephyr-3B, etc on evalues responsibility benchmark (Xu et al., 2023).
 The evaluation consists of two parts: multiple-choice and question-answering.
 The multiple-choice part includes 1,712 input examples, each comprising a human query and two candidate responses.
-The evaluated models are
+The evaluated models are\n